trangdoan982/gist-clone/README.md

 ### Create HTTP Request

-Since I haven't finished wiring this back-end to the front-end, you would need to fire HTTP requests as a developer :(.
-I use Postman.
+Since I haven't finished wiring this back-end to the front-end, you would need to fire HTTP requests in Postman for now 🙁.

 You can download Postman.
 Then import the file "Gist Clone.postman_collection.json" into Postman and tinker around with the requests.
 If I have more time I'll wire the back-end with front-end.